oskar-anderson/CV/readme.md

 # CV

-Karl Oskar Anderson resume in PDF friendly format.
-Made with ❤️ using basic HTML.
+Karl Oskar Anderson resume written in PDF friendly HTML using A4 CSS size.

-### Running the server
+### Running the server locally
 ```
 python pyServer.py
 OR